arethetypeswrong/arethetypeswrong.github.io/packages/cli/README.md

 #### From NPM

-Specify the name (and, optionally, version range) of a package from the NPM registry instead of a local tarball filename.
+Specify the name (and, optionally, version or SemVer range) of a package from the NPM registry instead of a local tarball filename.

 In the CLI: `--from-npm`, `-p`